The Secrets Surrounding Chatfield Hollow State Park

 In the 1960’s Mary decided to strike up a deal with the state to keep her husband’s legacy and property alive for future generations.
 The state purchased the land for $125,000 and Mary lived out her days in the grand house her husband designed and built.

 In the 1970’s, the state purchased the 41 acres next to the Forster piece that contained the water wheel power plant.
 In the 1980’s the state entered into a legal battle with the property’s caretaker, who refused to vacate following Mary Forster’s death in 1980.
-He stated that in her final days, Mary was unhappy with the deal the state had made with her.
+He stated that in her final days, Mary was unhappy with the deal the state had made with her and wanted to change the deal.

 Our visit to Chatfield Hollow State Park

 We began our visit by driving up to the entrance of Forster State Park.
 We didn’t get far before a locked gate and no trespassing signs barred the way.
-So, we crossed the street and entered the open Chatfield Hollow State Park and drove to the farthest point.
+This, despite the fact that a primary portion of the Chatfield Trail passes through the property.
+More on that later.
+For now, we crossed the street and entered the open Chatfield Hollow State Park.

 Here we found a stone-lined pond surrounded by greenery and adorned with a rustic wooden water wheel, remnant from an early gristmill owned and operated by the Chatfield brothers.
 After wrangling our golden retriever, Nemo, back out of the water, we spent some time exploring the stone sluice way and the water wheel, pretty impressive structures in their own right.

 Being that we wanted to see the rest of the infrastructure of the park, we headed to the large pond on the property.
-In 1934, the CCC built the earth and stone dam at the 7-acre Schreeder Pond turning the Connecticut State Park into a top destination for state residents.
+In 1934, the Civilian Conservation Corp (CCC) built the earth and stone dam at the 7-acre Schreeder Pond turning the Connecticut State Park into a top destination for state residents.
+Be advised that work was commencing in this area of the park at time of writing, with hopes for completion by summer of 2024.

 It’s peaceful and serene in the fall but is a bustling place in the warm summer months.
 Park benches surrounding the water invite relaxation and peaceful viewing.
 You’ll also find a boardwalk that leads into the adjacent wetlands area and a small nature center in a historic building.